 - Add the eggs, almond flour, feta cheese, parsley, salt, black pepper and nutmeg, and mix.
 Refrigerate for minimum 30 minutes.
 (DO-AHEAD: You can store the batter in the fridge for up to 1 day).

 - Preheat the oven to 375 degrees, and line a baking sheet with parchment paper.

 - Using ½ cup as a measure, scoop out the batter onto the baking sheet, and press down with your hands to create 1-inch high, round patties.
 Leave about 1 inch space between patties.

-- Bake in the oven for 20 minutes until firm and golden brown, about 40–45 minutes.
+- Bake in the oven until firm and golden brown, about 40–45 minutes.
 Remove from the oven and serve hot or at room temperature.

 - Store in the fridge for up to 3 days.

 - Serving suggestions: with spicy paleo mayonnaise; with salsa; with mashed potatoes or millet; on a bed of leafy greens; with steamed vegetables